Wednesday August 18th, 2021, 0600-1730

 I’m back!
 In so many ways.
 First, my fast hiking pace returned and secondly, I’m back in Vermont.
 I visited about a year ago when I hiked the Long Trail and I just loved everything about the state.
 I was so happy to return today.

 First I needed to hike 11 miles into Hanover, NH, home of Dartmouth College.
 The trail goes right through the center of town, the first of such that I’ve come to.
 It was fast trail, with minimum up and downs.
 I made it to the outskirts of town by 9 am, 10 miles down.
 The mosquitoes helped spur me on.
 I had to run in spots to escape them.
 I passed some tents but didn’t see a single thru hiker on trail during this time, just a few day hikers.
 Everyone was still in town.
-A van dropped off a gaggle of them at the trailhead just as I arrived, a shuttle from the local hostel.
+A van dropped off a gaggle at the trailhead just as I arrived, a shuttle from the local hostel.

 I did some grocery shopping at a co-op that was right along the route.
 Prices were high but they had a good selection of items and high quality stuff.
 I bought some deli items for lunch and proceeded to the city center.
 Here, Ramunos pizza gives a free slice to hikers.
 I was also going to get a free donut at a bakery but they were closed.